3 Families, 3 NYC Apartment Combinations

 Zoe had long dreamt of buying and combining apartments, so when she and her husband Arvid felt they had officially outgrown their 700-square-foot one-bedroom in Lincoln Square, Manhattan, they took matters into their own hands.
 After sending letters to neighbors, they learned one was looking to move, and the couple bought their apartment.

 The goal was to remove the two existing kitchens and replace them with a new modern cook space, plus rip out floors, and create a third bedroom.
 They learned knocking down walls certainly doesn’t come without challenges.
 Their contractor came across an unmovable gas riser in a wall they had planned to take down to open up the dining area.
-Their solution?
-Make it part of the architecture by designing a partition (pictured above) and creating a dining nook.
+Their contractor assessed the options and had a solution: Make it part of the architecture by designing a partition (pictured above) and creating a dining nook.
 “Our contractor carefully installed the panel and adjusted the baseboard to make a seamless connection.
 This graphic panel is now a nice focal point that adds a lot of character,” Zoe said.

 3. Building one modern, family home